About Mapping Arteriogram and Selective Internal Radiation Therapy (SIRT) Treatment

 • Insulin pump

 Talk with your healthcare provider about scheduling your appointment closer to the date you need to change your device.
-Make sure you have an extra device with you to put on after your scan or procedure.
+Make sure to bring an extra device with you to put on after your procedure, surgery, or scan.

-You may not be sure how to manage your glucose while your device is off.
+You may not be sure how to manage your glucose (blood sugar) while your device is off.
 If so, before your appointment, talk with the healthcare provider who manages your diabetes care.

 Arrange for someone to take you home